Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections: Distributed Mixed-Integer Optimization Algorithm

 \section{Distributed Mixed-Integer Optimization Algorithm}

-In this section, we present the distributed algorithm to solve the MIQP problem at every time step inspired by the maximum block improvement method \cite{li2015convergence}.
+In this section, we present the distributed algorithm to solve the MIQP problem at every time step inspired by the MBI method \cite{li2015convergence}.
 It is worth noting that there is a limited amount of research on distributed algorithms for MIQPs in the existing literature, \eg \cite{sun2018distributed,liu2021distributed,klostermeier2024numerical}.